 Garsons

 Garsons has two sites: one is Esher in Surrey and the other in Titchfield in Hampshire.
 Both have an award-winning garden centre and farm shop.
-However, for the kids it was only going to be about picking their favourite produce.
-We headed to the Esher one, which is the largest Pick Your Own farm in the UK (more than 30 different crops grown over 150 acres).
+For the kids though it was only going to be about picking their favourite produce.
+We headed to the Esher site, which is the largest Pick Your Own farm in the UK (more than 30 different crops grown over 150 acres).

 Pick your own